 So overall I’m really happy that Asus made IPS and not TN but let’s get to the big selling point of this monitor which is of course 360 hertz.

-The big question here is whether you can actually tell the difference over 240. seeing it as you will be paying a pretty hefty premium. first of all there are very few games that can actually take advantage of that 360 hertz refresh rate. a few of them being cs go, valerian, and maybe overwatch although that’s capped at 300 frames per second.
+The big question here is whether you can actually tell the difference over 240. seeing it as you will be paying a pretty hefty premium. first of all, there are very few games that can actually take advantage of that 360-hertz refresh rate. a few of them are cs go, valerian, and maybe overwatch although that’s capped at 300 frames per second.

 Even in cs go and valorent you’re typically going to sit around that 250 to 350 fps mark even with a very high-end gaming machine in an actual match. so to see if I could actually tell the difference between 240 and 360 hertz I did a completely blind test in cs go between those two refresh rates.

 I had someone else select one or the other and call me into the room and then it was up to me to decide which refresh rate was enabled and after 15 attempts I correctly guessed the refresh rate 10 out of the 15 times. which isn’t actually that good when you consider that the odds are 50-50.